run-llama/llama_index/docs/how_to/customization/embeddings.md

 LlamaIndex provides support for embeddings in the following format:
 - Adding embeddings to Document objects
-- Using a Vector Store as an underlying index (e.g. `GPTVectorStoreIndex`)
+- Using a Vector Store as an underlying index (e.g. `VectorStoreIndex`)
 - Querying our list and tree indices with embeddings.

 ## Adding embeddings to Document objects